 Please note, the main application deadline for all UAA Scholarships is February 15 prior to the academic year for which you are seeking funding.
 Additional opportunities may be announced through your program's Student Blackboard shell; please be sure you follow these announcements.

-Alaska Natives in the AAS and BS Programs
+Alaska Natives in Nursing

-If you are an Alaska Native, be sure to check out information about financial aid offered through the Recruiting and Retention of Alaska Natives into Nursing (RRANN) Program.
+If you are an Alaska Native, be sure to check out information about financial aid offered through the Recruiting and Retention of Alaska Natives into Nursing (RRANN) program.

 External Scholarships and Resources